Jaika1/Networking-Library/README.md

 }
 ```

 And that's all the basics to cover with server setup!
 There where a few instances where we dove a bit deeper into the library there, but hopefully nothing too extreme so far.
-To help recap all of this, here's the beginnings of a bare-minimum application using our library!
+To help recap all of this, here's the beginnings of a minimalistic application using our library!

 ```cs
 using System;